iterative/dvc.org/public/static/docs/get-started/add-files.md

     04afb96060aad90176268345e10355
 ```

-`a304afb96060aad90176268345e10355` from above is an MD5 hash of the `data.xml`
+`a304afb96060aad90176268345e10355` above is the hash value of the `data.xml`
 file we just added to DVC.
-And if you check the `data/data.xml.dvc` DVC-file you
+If you check the `data/data.xml.dvc` DVC-file, you
-will see that it has this hash inside.
+will see that it has this string inside.

 ### Important note on cache performance